jiange91/lm_compiler/docs/source/user_guide/tutorials/connector.rst

    Make sure all required API keys are provided in your environment for the optimizer to call the models.

-To integrate the work with Cognify, you need to register the function that invokes the workflow with the annotation:
+:vo integrate the work with Cognify, you need to register the function that invokes the workflow with the annotation:

 .. code-block:: python